 Experience of visiting Nandankanan

 Popular destination!
-No doubt there was a long queue of school children at the entrance of the Nandankanan Zoological Park when we visited in January 2020.
+No doubt there was a long queue of schoolchildren at the entrance of the Nandankanan Zoological Park when we visited in January 2020.
 Fortunately, there were separate lines for the tickets.
 That was a manageable queue and it took about 10 minutes to enter the park.
 You might be surprised that the park had more than 3 million visitors every year over the last few years.
-That is approximately ten thousand visitors every day the park is open for the public.
-Leave aside the year 2020 numbers due to the COVID 19 pandemic.
+That is approximately ten thousand visitors every day the park is open to the public.
+Leave aside the year 2020 numbers due to the COVID-19 pandemic.

-Walking into the zoological park, it was a relatively easy way ahead.
-There are well laid out pathways with proper signages for every visitor to explore.
+Walking into the zoological park was a relatively easy way ahead.
+There are well-laid-out pathways with proper signages for every visitor to explore.
 All larger animals have huge enclosures for themselves with decent trees and shrubs providing natural shelter.
-Like for example, you will have to wait near the enclosures of Lion/Tiger/Bear/Jackal/Leopard/Wild Dog, etc for them to be seen.
+For example, you will have to wait near the enclosures of Lions/Tigers/Bears/jackals/leopards/Wild dogs, etc for them to be seen.
 Only when they were strolling around closer to the fence can you watch them clearly.
 Otherwise, it is just a glimpse of a sighting.
 Therefore an easy walk and some patience will be helpful.

 When we visited the Sloth Bear was playful with look-alike visitors!
 A Lioness was roaring unmindful of the humans across the barricades.
 So while the visitors were trying to encourage the Bear for more action/poses, they were quiet and mindful of the Lion.